 ONCE YOU PLATE YOUR PASTA ALLA CARBONARA, SPRINKLE A PINCH OF PEPPER, GRATE PARMESAN CHEESE OVER THE TOP, AND GARNISH WITH A SPRIG OF PARSLEY!
 BUON APPETITO!

-HERE’S THE TUTORIAL VIDEO SO YOU GET ALL THE STEPS RIGHT:
+WATCH THE TUTORIAL VIDEO TO GET ALL THE STEPS RIGHT

 👉 In the kitchen… comment below to share more recipes for me to discover!

 Give me a shout-out on Pinterest pretty please?